OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 August 2005.md

 ---

 ## Afterlife & Soul Topics

 - Less than **3,000 individuals** have managed to escape from 3D in the current cycle.
 - Dan Winter described as "**over the edge**"; expected to distort Laura's work.
 - "Some people are born to serve, others are born to be served…"
+- Transition to 4D is possible, but those who return are generally STS.

 ---

 ## Cosmic Structure & Densities